Lens10/aws_helper/README.md

 `get_leader_instance_id`: returns the instance ID of the leader in a group of instances tagged with `project=tagtrue` and `environment=RAILS_ENV`.
 The algorithm simply consists of sorting all instances by ID and returning the first one.

+`get_running_worker_instances`: finds all running instances with tags matching `environment=ENV['RAILS_ENV']` and `project=AwsHelper::PROJECT_TAG`.
+Returns an `AWS::EC2::InstanceCollection` and an `Array` of instance IDs.

 `add_instances(n)`: adds n instances to the current autoscale group.
 The current autoscale group is the first one that matches the name filter.
 Autoscale groups should sort naturally (see `create_autoscale_group` below) and the first match should always be the latest one to be created.
+Returns the autoscale group's new desired capacity.

 `create_autoscale_group(ami_id)`: creates a new auto scaling group configuration using `ami_id` to create its required launch configuration.
 The following options are currently hard-coded: `key_name: 'id_lens10'`, `security_groups: ['sg-57142f2e']`, `instance_type: 't2.large'` (there are others, see `configure_autoscale_policies` in `lib/aws_helper.rb`).
 It returns the name of the newly created auto scaling group in this format: `"#{CONFIG_NAME_BASE}#{Date.today.iso8601}_#{i}"`.